jayparihar984/jayparihar984/README.md

 <h1>Hi there👋</h1>

-<p>I'm Jay, a full-stack developer with over 8 years of experience developing and deploying web applications.
+<p>I'm Jay, a full-stack developer with over 8 years of experience in developing, deploying and scaling web applications.
 During this tenure, I have worked in many industries with clients ranging from start-ups to big enterprises.</p>

 <h3>Expertise</h3>
 <ul>